Montana LLC Fees and Filing Requirements

 Of course, your Montana LLC will also probably need to pay self-employment, payroll, federal, state and sales taxes, but we will cover that when we talk about taxes for Montana LLCs.

-FAQs About Montana LLC Requirements
+FAQs About Montana LLC Fees

-We charge you for this fee at cost and then pay the fee to the Secretary of State on your behalf when forming your Montana business.
+We charge you for this fee at cost and then pay the fee to the secretary of state on your behalf when forming your Montana business.

 It depends on various factors including: